Interstate 94 in Indiana: Route description

 East of SR 912, the Interstate has an overpass over railroad tracks, before having an interchange with Burr Street.
 After Burr Street, the highway passes near woodland, as a 10-lane Interstate.
 The freeway has an interchange with both Grant Street and Broadway.
 The Interstate has an interchange with I-65.
 Central Avenue has an incomplete interchange, eastbound exit and westbound entrance, with the Interstate that is accessed through ramps at I-65 exit.
 East of Central Avenue the freeway becomes a six-lane Interstate passing near wooded areas, with farmland.
 The highway enters Lake Station, and US 6 leaves I-94.
 East of the interchange with US 6, the Borman Expressway has an interchange with the Indiana Toll Road.
-I-80 leaves I-94 and heads east of the toll road.
+I-80 leaves I-94 and heads east along the toll road.
 The name "Borman Expressway" does not apply eastward beyond the toll road interchange.
 The freeway passes over the toll road, before leaving Lake Station and entering Portage.

 In Portage, the Interstate passes over US 20 and begins to parallel US 20, before having an interchange with SR 249.
 East of SR 249, the highway leaves Portage and enters Burns Harbor, before passing under SR 149.
 I-94 has a cloverleaf interchange with US 20, before entering Porter.
 While passing through Porter, the highway passes over the Norfolk Southern Chicago Line.
 After Porter, the road enters Chesterton and has an interchange with SR 49.
 East of SR 49, the freeway leaves Chesterton, entering rural Porter County before entering LaPorte County.
 The Interstate has an interchange with US 421 just south of Michigan City.
 The road curves to the northeast, bypassing Michigan City to the southeast, having an interchange with US 20.
 After US 20, I-94 passes over a Chicago South Shore and South Bend Railroad track, before leaving the Michigan City area and entering Michigan.
 The segment of freeway between US 20 and the Michigan state line has the lowest AADT on I-94 in the state of Indiana, at 37,179 vehicles.